-Marketing programs prepare students for postsecondary education and careers in marketing, management and entrepreneurship.
+Marketing programs prepare students for postsecondary education and careers in marketing, finance, hospitality, management and entrepreneurship.
 Careers in the marketing cluster create, communicate and deliver value to customers and manage customer relationships in ways that benefit the organization and its stakeholders.
-Instruction in the marketing cluster enables students to gain knowledge and skills in:
+Instruction in the marketing and hospitality clusters enable students to gain knowledge and skills in:

 Since marketing careers require strong academic skills, Virginia’s academic standards in English, mathematics, science and history/social science are correlated with the marketing curriculum.